ColoredCow/portal/docs/installation.md

         ```
         ``Note`` Add double backward slash ``\\`` while adding the file path because single backward slash is considered as escape sequence

-    9. Copy the Email from the Service Accounts details
+    11. Copy the Email from the Service Accounts details
         <img width="1440" alt="Screenshot 2024-04-09 at 10 59 51 PM" src="https://github.com/ColoredCow/portal/assets/68751333/acde29bc-f46f-4d4f-ab6a-d7b055e414ab">

-    10. Add the email by clicking on the share button
+    12. Add the email by clicking on the share button
         <img width="1440" alt="Screenshot 2024-04-09 at 11 02 35 PM" src="https://github.com/ColoredCow/portal/assets/68751333/89d80c7d-f176-42f8-aed8-5c3696f97d9d">

-    11. Run the command `php artisan config:cache`
+    13. Run the command php artisan config:cache

+    14. Open the ColoredCow portal http://portal.test/login/

+    15. Go to CRM->Projects and select any of the projects.

+    16. After opening the project click on edit button and enter the Effortsheet URL then, click on Save button.